kengz/openai_lab/source/includes/_INSTALLATION.md

 ./bin/setup
 ```

-`bin/setup` installs all the dependencies the same way as our servers and [CircleCI builds](https://circleci.com/gh/kengz/openai_lab); **inspect or change it as needed before running to ensure it doesn't make unwanted changes to your system.** Also make sure your dependencies are the most updated - check the [major required versions here](#dependencies).
+`bin/setup` installs all the dependencies as our servers and [CircleCI builds](https://circleci.com/gh/kengz/openai_lab); **inspect it before running to ensure it doesn't make unwanted changes to your system.** Also make sure your dependencies are up to date - check the [required versions here](#dependencies).

 <aside class="notice">
-If you use OpenAI Lab for serious experimentations, fork this repo then clone your fork, so you can commit code and contribute to the Lab.
+If you plan on committing code and contribute to the Lab, fork this repo then clone your fork instead.
 </aside>

-2\.
-Keras needs a **backend file** in your home directory; setup `~/.keras/keras.json` using the example file in `config/keras.json`.
+**2\.** Keras needs a **backend file** in your home directory; setup `~/.keras/keras.json` using the example file in `config/keras.json`.

 ```json
 {